- What Is It?

-Compartment syndrome describes increased pressure within a muscle compartment of the arm or leg.
-It is most often due to injury, such as fracture, that causes bleeding in a muscle, which then causes increased pressure in the muscle.
+- Compartment syndrome describes increased pressure within a muscle compartment of the arm or leg.
+It is most often due to injury, such as a fracture that causes bleeding in a muscle, which then causes increased pressure in the muscle.
 This pressure increase causes nerve damage due to decreased blood supply.

 - Symptoms include severe pain, numbness, and decreased range of motion.